If you already have a residence permit for temporary protection in Germany, it expires :

 The immigration authorities can extend the six-month period before it expires, not afterwards, if you can prove that the longer absence is only temporary.

-If you move from Germany to another country or if you return to Ukraine, please inform the foreigners authority responsible for your case.
+If you move from Germany to another country or if you return to Ukraine permanently, please inform the foreigners authority responsible for your case.
 In addition, it is necessary to deregister at the registration authority.
 Please go to the registration authority at the earliest one week before and at the latest 2 weeks after moving to deregister.
 It is also possible to deregister in writing or by e-mail.

 If you receive basic security benefits according to Book II or Book XII of the Social Code, or receive benefits according to the Asylum Seekers Benefits Act, you must also inform the job centre (in case of Book II of the Social Code), the welfare office (in case of Book XII of the Social Code) or the institution providing asylum seeker benefits of your departure.
 Also inform them when you are leaving the country.
+With the departure your right to receive the basic income (Bürgergeld) and other basic security benefits in Germany expires.

 Nationals of countries other than Ukraine who fled Ukraine after 24 February 2022 because of the war there, who are officially registered in Germany and who can return safely and permanently to their country of origin or would like to migrate onward to a different country willing to admit them can get help from the following programmes: